 So far, the energy transport across all latitudes has only been separated by a fixed wavenumber as shown in Fig. 1b and presented by Graversen and Burtu (2016).
-The separation between planetary and synoptic scales has often been established between wavesCEII 3 and 4 (Baggett and Lee, 2015; Heiskanen et al., 2020).
+The separation between planetary and synoptic scales has often been established between waves 3 and 4 (Baggett and Lee, 2015; Heiskanen et al., 2020).
 For investigation of the scale of the transport at a specific latitude or a small zonal band, such a separation by wavenumber is appropriate.
 However, the wavelength associated with a given wavenumber is latitude dependent, which needs to be accounted for when defining the wavenumber separating spatial scales (Heiskanen et al., 2020).
-For instance, wave 4 corresponds to a wavelength of lengths can be interpreted to represent different spatial scales.
+For instance, wave 4 corresponds to a wavelength of 8200 km at 35° but only to 2600 km at 75°.
+These two wavelengths can be interpreted to represent different spatial scales.
 Such a partitioning by wavenumber thus has two caveats: (i) towards the poles, all eddy transport converges to the planetary scale (Fig. 1b). (ii) In the sub-tropics, wavenumbers 1- 3 appear to miss parts of planetary transport, as can be inferred from quasi-stationary eddies in the sub-tropical SH (Fig. 1a) being considerably larger than the planetary transport captured by wavenumbers 1-3 (Fig. 1b).